Rear-End Collisions: Fault, Claims, and Compensation

 These out-of-pocket costs belong in your claim.
 Tell your doctor about every symptom.
 Even small ones like brain fog or ringing in the ears, since these can connect to head or neck injuries.
 Follow your treatment plan.
 Avoid gaps that insurers may argue show you were not truly hurt.

 Contact your insurer immediately, but do not guess about fault or injuries in that first call.
-Keep a folder with the claim number, adjuster name, repair estimates, and medical bills.
-Utah’s no-fault PIP will pay the first stack of medical expenses up to required limits, but keep in mind there are strict rules on when you can make a claim against the at-fault driver.
+Keep a folder with the claim number, insurance adjuster name, repair estimates, and medical bills.
+Utah’s no-fault PIP will pay the first layer of medical expenses up to required limits, but keep in mind that there are legal thresholds that determine when you may pursue a bodily injury claim against the at-fault driver.

 There is no fixed “average” settlement for a rear-end crash.
 Value depends on medical bills, future care, time off work, reduced earning capacity, property damage, and how the injury impacts your daily life.
 Utah’s no-fault system means your PIP pays first medical costs.